Discover Vasaparken: Stockholm’s urban oasis

 Events and festivals

 Events and festivals abound on Vasaparken’s calendar, particularly during the summer.
-From open-air concerts and theatre performances to local crafts markets, there’s always something happening.
+From open-air concerts and theater performances to local crafts markets, there’s always something happening.
 These events draw both locals and tourists to the park.
 They offer an excellent opportunity to immerse yourself in the local culture.
-You might even pick up a few Swedish phrases along the way!

 Other attractions nearby